Use of ICT Supported Interventions for Occupational Stress Management - A Systematic Review of Published Studies

 ,Senior Lecturer / Head ,Department of Information and Systems Sciences,Postgraduate Division ,Faculty of Postgraduate Studies & Professional Advancement

 - Mr. Pramudya Thilakarathne

-,Lecturer ,Department of Data Science ,Faculty of Computing
+,Lecturer / Head ,Department of Data Science ,Faculty of Computing

 Problem: Occupational stress has become a key source of stress among the working population which has created numerous negative impacts on the community and of worldwide organizations, and they are expected to become a major health hazard in the forthcoming decades.
 Objective: This article aims at providing a systematic review and a descriptive evaluation of the interventions supported by ICT (Information and Communication Technology) for occupational stress management.
 Methods: A systematic review of three databases (Scopus, Web of Science and MEDLINE) was carried out using broad search queries and PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) guidelines were followed to ensure a transparent and replicable process.
 Results: This article provides a quantitative and qualitative description of 20 studies about occupational stress interventions supported by ICT.
 The following factors were considered for the analysis: the form of the intervention, the focus of the intervention, and efficacy of the intervention.
 Conclusions: The systematic review demonstrated that ICT supported stress management interventions are effective in most of the situation.
 It is also highlighted that a clear gap appears to exist between work-stress theories and ICT applications available for occupational stress management.